Clam chowder: Manhattan clam chowder

 Manhattan clam chowder has a red, tomato-based broth and unlike New England clam chowder there is no milk or cream.
 Manhattan-style chowder also usually contains other vegetables, such as celery and carrots to create a mirepoix.
 Thyme is often used as a seasoning.

 Many sources attribute its creation to Rhode Island's Portuguese fishing communities who were known both for their traditional tomato-based stews and for their frequent travels to New York City's Fulton Fish Market during the mid-1800s.
 While Rhode Island clam chowder is clear, it was relatively common in Rhode Island for some cooks to add tomato sauce to their chowder.
 In Rhode Island this style chowder is also frequently referred to as "Rocky Point Clam Chowder" as it was a popular menu item at the Rocky Point Amusement Park Shore Dinner Hall since the park opened in 1847.

-This chowder was at times called by various names including "Clam Chowder - Coney Island Style" (1893).
+This chowder was at times called by various names including "Clam Chowder – Coney Island Style" (1893).
 Manhattan clam chowder is included in Victor Hirtzler's Hotel St. Francis Cookbook (1919) and "The Delmonico Cook Book" (1890) as "clam chowder".
 The "Manhattan" name is first attested in a 1934 cookbook.

 New England clam chowder

-New England clam chowder, occasionally referred to as Boston or Boston-style clam chowder, is a milk or cream-based chowder, and is often of a thicker consistency than other regional styles.
+New England clam chowder, occasionally referred to as Boston or Boston-style clam chowder, is a milk- or cream-based chowder, and is often of a thicker consistency than other regional styles.
 It is commonly made with milk, butter, potatoes, salt pork, onion, and clams.
 Flour or, historically, crushed hard tack may be added as a thickener.

 New England clam chowder is usually accompanied by oyster crackers.
 Crackers may be crushed and mixed into the soup for thickener, or used as a garnish.

 Rhode Island clam chowder

-Rhode Island clam chowder is made with clear broth, and contains no dairy or tomatoes.
+Rhode Island clam chowder is made with clear broth, and contains no milk, butter or tomatoes.
 It is common in southeastern Rhode Island through eastern Connecticut.
 In Rhode Island, it is sometimes called "South County Style" referring to Washington County, where it apparently originated.

 Long Island clam chowder

-Long Island clam chowder is part New England-style and part Manhattan-style, making it a pinkish creamy tomato clam chowder.
+Long Island clam chowder is part New England–style and part Manhattan-style, making it a pinkish creamy tomato clam chowder.
 The name is intended as humorous: Long Island is between Manhattan and New England.
 The two parent chowders are typically cooked separately before being poured in the same bowl.
 This variant is popular in many small restaurants across Suffolk County, New York.

+Hatteras clam chowder

+Served throughout North Carolina's Outer Banks region, this simple variation of clam chowder has clear broth, bacon, potatoes, and onions.
+It is usually seasoned with generous amounts of black pepper.

+Minorcan clam chowder

+Minorcan clam chowder is a spicy traditional version found in restaurants in northeastern Florida, particularly in St. Augustine.
+It has a tomato broth base, and includes Spanish datil pepper, an extremely hot chili comparable to the habanero.